The marine reserve was established in 2005 and is 613 hectares.

 Rules for outdoor fires on Auckland Council Hauraki Gulf islands.

-A notable feature of the reserve are the spiny tubeworm (Pomatoceros caeruleus) colonies dotted over the intertidal flats.
+A notable feature of the reserve are spiny tubeworms (Pomatoceros caeruleus) colonies that are dotted over the intertidal flats.
 This species used to be abundant in the inner Waitemata Harbour but is now rare there.

-Offshore, fine muds extend out into Tamaki Strait and around Passage Rock.
-The greatest depths in the reserve occur off Otakawhe Bay at the entrance to Waiheke Channel.
-Here strong tidal currents expose patches of shell that are colonised by sponges, anemones and soft corals.
+Strong tidal currents expose patches of shells that are colonised by sponges, anemones and soft corals.
 Juvenile snapper and trevally are abundant around the reefs.
 Rig (spotted dogfish) and flatfish are common in Te Matuku Bay.

 Protect our marine reserves